connectedblue/uncountable-content/content/thoughts-2743.md

 <p>The arrival of the steam train may have replaced the stagecoach, but every station along the trunk line required horses to move goods and people to and from the train.
-By 1900, there were around 3.5m horses deployed across agriculture, freight, urban transport and military sectors.</p>
+By 1900, there were around 3.5m horses deployed across agriculture, freight, urban transport, coal mining and military sectors.</p>

 <p>In London, there were estimated to be 50,000+ working horses.
-But the harsh conditions meant they only lived 3-4 years and were dying at the rate of 26,000 a year.
+The harsh conditions meant they only lived 3-4 years and were dying at the rate of 26,000 a year.
 Since an animal can only enter service at 3-4 years old, another 100,000 horses would need to be reared in distant pastures to replenish supply.</p>

 <p>Each of these biological engines requires daily food, whether they are working or not.
-They also produce mountains of waste scale that needs to be disposed of.
+They also produce mountains of waste that needs to be disposed of.
 Urban horses have zero grazing pasture, so 100% of their nutrition needs to be imported into the city.</p>

-<p>So, it&#8217;s clear we&#8217;re not talking about a few horses grazing.
+<p>So, it&#8217;s clear we&#8217;re not really talking about a few horses grazing on verges.
 This was a complex supply chain operating at a national and international scale that pushed land utilisation to breaking point.</p>